wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-migrate-direct-routing/includes/3-migrate-direct-routing.md

-Once you’ve completed preparations, it's time to start reconfiguring your system to use Direct Routing.
+Once you've completed preparations, it's time to start reconfiguring your system to use Direct Routing.
 Some of these reconfiguration steps don't affect users, so they should be completed ahead of time.
 For example, make sure that the user is licensed for Direct Routing.
 On migration day, you can then move the user's phone number across to Teams Direct Routing and verify functionality.

 Suppose that as the administrator you are ready to migrate from your existing Skype for Business server to Teams Direct Routing.
 You also need to take the necessary step to stage the migration, configure licensing, and verify user provisioning.